2022/23 Full-time Postgraduate course

 In this section

-c.
-Applicants will be scrutinised by Access NI and must also satisfy the University and the Department of Education that nothing would prohibit them from working with children.

 e.
+Applicants will be scrutinised by Access NI procedures to ensure that they do not have a criminal record and must also satisfy the University and the Department of Education regulations that nothing would legally prohibit them from working with children.

-Evidence of knowledge, interest and experience in working with young people of post-primary age normally in a formal/informal education setting.
+h.
+Demonstrate evidence of knowledge and interest in working with young people of postprimary age

 English language requirements for international applicants